Let’s first quickly talk about…

-Familiarising yourself with the process (rather than dealing with it as it arises) will make the application process much smoother for you and your partner.
+Familiarising yourself with the process (rather than dealing with it as it arises), however, should make the application process less stressful for you and your partner.

-Unfortunately, the application process varies from country-to-country and in some cases, from visa-centre to visa-centre.
+The first thing to note is that the application process varies from country to country and in some cases, from visa centre to visa centre.

 The VFS website